maybe-finance/maybe/README.md

 cp .env.example .env
 ```

-Create a new secret for NEXTAUTH_SECRET in .env using
+Create a new secret for using
 `openssl rand -base64 32`
-Then run
+and populate `NEXTAUTH_SECRET` in your `.env` file.
+Then run:

 ```
 yarn install